 GRE 319 - Fareed K Khan

-I would firstly like to acknowledge the support and guidance I received from the Scholar Den Founder Faisal Khan and active group members.
+I would firstly like to acknowledge the support and guidance I received from the Scholar Den mentor Faisal Khan and active group members.
 The Facebook page (www.facebook.com/groups/scholarden) and the Scholar Den GRE WhatsApp group are of great help.
-Honestly, I think my journey would have been lot difficult had I not come across such amazing people.
+Honestly, I think my journey would have been a lot difficult had I not come across such amazing people.

 Test Day Tips: